-Learn how to store onions for best storage results.
+Learn how to store onions from your vegetable garden for best storage results!

 By proper planning and making use of seeds, sets, and transplants, it is possible to produce fresh onions for use six to eight months of the year.

 By learning how to store onions, you can fill the remaining months with your own home-grown produce.

 Now, you can't really extend the season any longer than that!

 The year-long production of onions is accomplished by planting spring and summer onions with late finishes in the fall.

 The onions you will be harvesting in the fall as the season winds down are the ones you will store in the pantry for winter use.

 Storage onions are usually started from sets in March or two months before the last frost date.